PySimpleGUI and NVDA Voicemeeter

 /* [string][in] */ const wchar_t *message);

-The one I was most concerned with was nvdaController_speakText but nontheless since the API was so small I decided to define bindings for all four functions and present them in a wrapper class in Python:
+The one I was most concerned with was nvdaController_speakText but nonetheless since the API was so small I decided to define bindings for all four functions and present them in a wrapper class in Python:

 class CBindings: